No, you’re not going to say “I forgive you.”

 You’re going to offer your forgiveness to misbehaving students internally.
 That is, within yourself.

-This is a powerful classroom management strategy that can be game-changer for both you and your students.
+This is a powerful classroom management strategy that can be a game-changer for both you and your students.

 Here’s why: